mongodb-labs/full-stack-fastapi-mongodb/README.md

     - Postgres 14 -> 15
 - Fixed: Updated token url in deps.py [#29](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/29) by @vusa
 - Docs: Reorganised documentation [#21](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/21) by @turukawa

-### 0.7.3
-- @nuxt/content 2.2.1 -> 2.4.3
-- Fixed: `@nuxt/content` default api, `/api/_content`, conflicts with the `backend` api url preventing content pages loading.
-- Documentation: Complete deployment guide in `DEPLOYMENT-README.md` (this has now been moved to `/docs`)

-### 0.7.2
-- Fixed: URLs for recreating project in generated `README.md`.
-PR [#15](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/15) by @FranzForstmayr
-- Fixed: Absolute path for mount point in `docker-compose.override.yml`.
-PR [#16](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/16) by @FranzForstmayr
-- Fixed: Login artifacts left over from before switch to magic auth.
-PR [#18](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/18) by @turukawa and @FranzForstmayr
-- New: New floating magic login card.
-PR [#19](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/19) by @turukawa
-- New: New site contact page.
-PR [#20](https://github.com/whythawk/full-stack-fastapi-postgresql/pull/20) by @turukawa

-### 0.7.1

-- SQLAlchemy 1.4 -> 2.0
-- Nuxt.js 3.0 -> 3.2.2
-- Fixed: `tokenUrl` in `app/api/deps.py`.
-Thanks to @Choiuijin1125.
-- Fixed: SMTP options for TLS must be `ssl`.
-Thanks to @raouldo.
-- Fixed: `libgeos` is a dependency for `shapely` which is a dependency for `neomodel`, and which doesn't appear to be installed correctly on Macs.
-Thanks to @valsha and @Mocha-L.
-- Fixed: `frontend` fails to start in development.
-Thanks to @pabloapast and @dividor.

-### 0.7.0

-- New feature: magic (email-based) login, with password fallback
-- New feature: Time-based One-Time Password (TOTP) authentication
-- Security enhancements to improve consistency, safety and reliability of the authentication process (see full description in the frontend app)
-- Requires one new `frontend` dependency: [QRcode.vue](https://github.com/scopewu/qrcode.vue)

-### 0.6.1

-- Corrected error in variable name `ACCESS_TOKEN_EXPIRE_SECONDS`

-### 0.6.0

-- Inboard 0.10.4 -> 0.37.0, including FastAPI 0.88
-- SQLAlchemy 1.3 -> 1.4
-- Authentication refresh token tables and schemas for long-term issuing of a new access token.
-- Postgresql 12 -> 14
-- Neo4j pinned to 5.2.0
-- Nuxt.js 2.5 -> 3.0
-- Pinia for state management (replaces Vuex)
-- Vee-Validate 3 -> 4
-- Tailwind 2.2 -> 3.2

 [Historic changes from original](https://github.com/tiangolo/full-stack-fastapi-postgresql#release-notes)